 At the June 3, 2021, ASU System Board of Trustees meeting, the board approved a resolution to rescind effective immediately the requirement for face coverings to be worn on ASU System campuses.
 Trustees adopted the policy on Aug.
 12, 2020, as a measure to reduce the spread of COVID-19.
 Act 1002 of 2021 requires all state and local requirements for mask coverings to end on June 28.

-We do request that you continue to report a positive Covid test, exposure, or symptoms through the COVID-19 reporting form.
+We do request that you continue to report a positive Covid test, exposure, or symptoms.

 On Tuesday, November 3, Governor Hutchinson announced Winter Strategies for Preventing COVID-19.
 The main strategies are: